 A common myth is that tattoos can be rubbed out of the skin using a cream.
 This is false.
 Tattoo ink resides under the epidermis, and therefore rubbing the ink out isn’t a possibility.
 Using an untested cream or homemade product also runs a high risk of causing damage to the epidermis, such as major scarring.

-- In this method, you use a coil machine (tattoo machine) to inject saline solution below the epidermis and the ink in your tattoo.
-The saline solution is rejected by the body and pulls a little bit of ink to the surface.
-This method and be performed by anyone and doesn’t require any medical knowledge.
+In this method, a coil machine (tattoo machine) injects a hypertonic saline solution below the epidermis and the ink in the tattoo.
+The saline solution is rejected by the body, and the process pulls a little bit of ink to the skin’s surface.
+This method can be effective but also risky because it can be performed by anyone and doesn’t require medical knowledge.